zerotwooneone/percolator/source/plan.md

    - Implement as adapter/read model sourced from `PeerIdentity` (hash/SPKI lookups), fed by domain events.

 5) Cleanup: remove legacy repository and tables via migration (no data preservation needed).
-   - Drop tables: Create a migration that DROPs `Peers`, `PeerIdentityKeys` (legacy), and `PeerPublicSigningKeys` (if not used).
+   - Drop tables: `Peers` only (done).
+Keep `PeerIdentityKeys` and its child tables (`SignedPreKey`, `OneTimePreKey`) since they serve X3DH prekey distribution and are orthogonal to identity V2.
+   - Keep `PeerPublicSigningKeys` while `IPeerPublicSigningKeyStore` remains in use.
-   - Ensure all FKs in dependent tables already reference `PeerIdentities(PeerId)` from initial schema.
+   - Ensure all FKs in dependent tables reference `PeerIdentities(PeerId)` (current schema does).
-   - Remove repository: Delete `Percolator.Identity/IPeerRepository.cs` and all implementations in infra once the Sqlite `IPeerIdentityRepository` is wired and all consumers migrated.
+   - Remove repository: Delete `Percolator.Identity/IPeerRepository.cs` and all implementations in infra once all consumers are migrated to `IPeerIdentityRepository` (if any remain).

 6) Refactor app handlers to depend on aggregate behavior, not DBOs.
    - `InitiateHandshakeViaHostHandler`, `HandleHandshakeInitiatorHelloHandler`, and related identity updates.